 KICKOFF RETURN RATE

-The average starting field position for all drives after receiving a dynamic kickoff has been the receiving team’s own 29.5-yard line.
+The average starting field position for all drives after receiving a dynamic kickoff has been the receiving team’s own 29.4-yard line.
+This season's kickoff return rate has more than doubled the rate from Weeks 1-5 in the 2024 season.

 2024